 Borscht (also borsch, bortsch, borstch, borsh, borshch, or barszcz, Russian and Ukrainian: борщ) is a soup of Ukrainian origin that is popular in many Eastern and Central European countries.
 In most of these countries, it is made with beetroot as the main ingredient, giving it a deep reddish-purple color.
 In some countries tomato may occur as the main ingredient, while beetroot acts as a secondary ingredient.
 Other, non-beet varieties also exist, such as the tomato paste-based orange borscht and the green borscht (sorrel soup).

 Adorable, right?
-Anyway, here are a few notes about the soup…
+Anyway, here are a few notes about the vegan borscht…

 - I just used fresh diced beetroot instead of grating it and/or roasting it first.

-- Some recipes that I came across called for cabbage (about 1/2 a head), and/or tomatoes, carrots, potatoes, parsnips, but I stuck with a beetroot base.
+- Some Borscht recipes that I came across called for cabbage (about 1/2 a head), and/or tomatoes, carrots, potatoes, parsnips, but I stuck with a beetroot base.
 At the very end I decided to add some cannellini beans and green peas.
 Determine your combination based on whether you plan on pureeing or serving it straight-up (I wouldn’t puree if you have a bunch of different veggies in there as it might turn into a brown gooey mess).

 - I ended-up blending half of the soup and leaving the other half chunky, but it could be left chunky too.
 If you grated the beetroots initially, I think it would have a really nice consistency straight-up.